jodokus31/factorio/README.md

 ### Long range gun turret
 New long range gun turret (similar to the range of laser turret) with slower shooting speed\
 It has lower DPS than a normal gun turret, but benefits more from damage upgrades

-### Military 3 research
-Military 3 research does not require chemical science pack.
-Same for new long range turret research

-### Early military upgrade researches
-Physical projectile damage 3 and Weapon shooting speed 3 has shorter research time (45 instead of 60).\
-Weapon shooting speed is a bit less expensive for tier 1, 2 and 3

-### Shotgun
-Improve shotgun (more near damage, projectiles spread wider, character moves a bit faster while shooting).
-It has a bit of aoe damage directly in front and a small pushback

-### Follower robot count
-Follower robot count researches are less expensive

 ### Flamethrower
 The flamethrower turret consumes 3 times more oil and has lot less base damage.
 The refined flammable research adds more % damage as compensation to let it get stronger in end game.\